 Our attorneys have obtained favorable verdicts and settlements for thousands of clients and seek the maximum compensation possible for them.

-With offices in Palm Beach Gardens, Stuart, and Pembroke Pines, we are licensed to serve the entire state of Florida.
+With offices in Palm Beach Gardens, Stuart, and Plantation, we are licensed to serve the entire state of Florida.

 Some areas we serve include: